SLTAT2025/SLTAT2025.github.io/SLTAT2025-SessionsDetail.md

-# SLTAT 2025: Detailed Program
+# SLTAT 2025: Sessions Detail

-SLTAT 2025 Home page: <a href="https://sltat2025.github.io">https://sltat2025.github.io</a>

-9th Workshop on Sign Language Translation and Avatar Technologies
+9th Workshop on Sign Language Translation and Avatar Technologies.

+List of accepted papers and sessions detail.

+See the main SLTAT 2025 Home page <a href="https://sltat2025.github.io">https://sltat2025.github.io</a> for the overall program and other info.

-Workshop day: 16 September 2025
+Workshop day: 16 September 2025.

 The workshop will take place within the Intelligent Virtual Agents IVA2025 (<a href="https://iva.acm.org/2025/" target="_new">https://iva.acm.org/2025/</a>) conference at the HTW campus (directly at the river Spree) in Berlin, Germany.

-## Detailed program
+## Session details

 <table border=1 cellpadding=1 cellspacing=1>
  <tr>
-  <td></td>
+  <td>Session</td>
   <td>ID</td>
   <td>Title</td>
   <td>Authors</td>